osqp/osqp/docs/advanced/profiling.rst

 NVidia Nsight
 ^^^^^^^^^^^^^

 When using the NVidia CUDA algebra backend with the profiler annotations enabled, only the `NVidia Nsight`_ profiler should be used.
-This requires the use of the NVidia NVTX library, which is selected using the :code:`OSQP_PROFILER_ANNOTATIONS=nvtx` CMake option during configuration.
+OSQP uses the NVidia NVTX library library to report solver sections, which is selected using the :code:`OSQP_PROFILER_ANNOTATIONS=nvtx` CMake option during configuration.

 Once compiled with the NVTX library support, OSQP will report profiling information when run using the `NVidia Nsight`_ profiler tool.
 The timing information will be namespaced into the :code:`osqp` domain, and is reported in the NVTX ranges